MSCA Doctoral Networks

 The Doctoral Networks (DN) support transnational doctoral programmes with different institutions/organisations from the academic and non-academic sectors.
-The aim is to improve the career opportunities for researchers through international, interdisciplinary and inter-sectoral mobility, to strengthen the transfer of knowledge between the participating institutions and to increase the sustainability, quality and relevance of doctoral programmes.
+The aim is to improve the career opportunities for researchers through international, interdisciplinary and inter-sectoral mobility, to strengthen the transfer of knowledge between the participating institutions and to increase the quality of doctoral programmes.

 What needs to be considered?

 Networks applying must include at least three independent legal entities/institutions from three different EU Member States or Horizon Europe Associated Countries.
 All beneficiaries must employ at least one doctoral candidate for the project.
 The members of a consortium can be universities, research institutions, non-academic institutions and companies (especially SMEs).
 Secondments of doctoral candidates within a consortium to other institutions are expressly encouraged, but these may not take up more than 1/3 of the project duration (exception: industrial doctorates).